erizov/Professor/semester_2/lecture_11_repository_patterns/repository/README.md

 2. Identify the base case(s) in Repository
 3. Explain why Repository has its time complexity

-### Level 2: Implementation (Intermediate)
+### Level 2: ImplRealizationtermediate)

 4. Implement Repository from scratch using only the function signature
 5. Modify Repository to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the atechniques execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Repository for a specific use case (e.g., nearly sorted data)
+7. Optimize Repository for a specifapplyuse case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Repository
 9. Compare Repository performance with alternative algorithms on large datasets